Key Takeaways:

 Etsy Copyright Infringement

-Etsy is a popular online marketplace that allows creators to sell their unique creations.
+Etsy is a popular online marketplace that allows creators to sell their original creations.

 However, with so many sellers and products available, it can be difficult for copyright holders to identify and address every instance of copyright infringement on the platform.

-According to Etsy’s user agreement, each individual seller is responsible for the items they post and the branding used in their shop, and the site is not liable for any infringement that occurs.
+According to Etsy’s user agreement, each active seller is responsible for the items they post and the branding used in their shop, and the site is not liable for any infringement that occurs.

 If copyright infringement is discovered, the first step is often to send a cease and desist letter.
 Litigation is also an option if necessary.